-STRATEGIC AIM: Collective responsibility for managing financial and RISK NUMBER: ICS W RR 004 CURRENT RISK RATING (Lik 4 X 4 = 16 operational performance.
-ASSURANCE FRAMEWORK TARGET RISK: 12 DATE ON REGISTER: 19/1/19 RISK APPETITE: To be asses COMMITTEE: Workstream Network RISK OWNER: Workstream Leads LAST REVIEWED BY RISK OWNER: June 2019 RISK: Prioritisation on short term QIPP savings (e.g. disin longer term transformation.
-This, in turn, presents a risk t Rationale for current score: • In development F Controls (C) and Influences (I): (What are we currently doing In development g about the risk?)
-Gaps in Controls (C) and Influences (I): Mitigating Actions for gaps in Controls (C) and Influences (I): a) a) b) b) c) c) Assurances: (How do we know if the things we are doing hav ve an impact?)
-Mark-up Internal Assurance (Int) or External Assurance (Ext) Gaps in Assurance: (What additional assurances should we Assurances a) a)
+STRATEGIC AIM: Collective responsibility for managing financial and RISK NUMBER: ICS W RR 004 CURRENT RISK RATING (Likelihood & Impact) 4 X 4 = 16 operational performance.
+ASSURANCE FRAME ORK TARGET RISK: 12 DATE ON REGISTER: 1 9/1/19 RISK APPETITE: To be assessed COMMITTEE: Workstre am Network REASON FOR RISK APPETITE SCORE: To be assessed RISK OWNER: Workstream Leads LAST REVIEWED BY RI SK OWNER: June 2019 RISK: Prioritisation on short term QIPP savings (e.g. disinvest longer term transformation.
+This, in turn, presents a risk that 1 --Actual / Rationale for current score: • In development 0.6 risk Residual risk in development 0.2 0 Risk 1 Assurances ■ Internal Assurances Controls (C) and Influences (I): (What are we currently doing about 1 development out the risk?)
+Gaps in Controls (C) and Influences (I): Miti gating Actions for gaps in Conf trols (C) and Influences (I): a) a) b) b) c) c) Assurances: (How do we know if the things we are doing have are · Assurance (Int) or External Assurance irance (Ext) Gaps in Assurance: (What additional assurances should we seek pating Actions for gaps in Assu irances a) a)